Pytato/SVGEBot/README.md

 # SVGEBot
+Bot was dropped for "Koala" bot, developed by some computer science students within SVGE, repo archived.

 The new, pythonic, all singing, all dancing bot for SVGE.
 Hopefully should be rather easy to maintain, and with the power of Python, rather understandable, even with currently limited